 Foreign Direct Investment

 Qatar aims to become a leading country in terms of its business and foreign investment environment.
 In May 2018, the government approved a draft law that allows non-Qatari investors to own 100% capital in all sectors, while many Qatar Stock Exchange listed companies have increased their foreign ownership limit to 49%.
 The organisation of the 2022 World Cup in Qatar is expected to attract large amounts of foreign investors in the coming years.
 However, one element that limits the expansion of FDI flows into Qatar concerns its policies governing the private sector, especially due to the long amount of time it took to establish a privatisation programme.
 Other elements that hinder FDI are the country's relatively small domestic market, a lack of a skilled workforce and high cost of living, and the current diplomatic and commercial relations with other Arab countries.
 The public-private partnership programme launched recently is expected to improve the situation.
-Qatar ranked 77th out of 190 economies in the last World Bank's 2020 Doing Business report, up by six spots compared with a year earlier.
-The rise was mainly due to a significant improvement with regards to registering property.
+Qatar has made some significant improvements with regards to registering property.
 The close relations between Qatar and Turkey have resulted in strong Foreign Direct Investment (FDI) flows between the two countries.

 Source: UNCTAD - Latest available data.